scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-232.md

 ---
 layout: answer
 title: "This product establishes a dedicated network connection be"
-blurb: "The question contains the definition of AWS Direct Connect from the Amazon User Guide.
-You can learn more about AWS Direct Connect in the docs."
+blurb: "<p>The question contains the definition of AWS Direct Connect from the Amazon User Guide.</a>
+<p>You can learn more about AWS Direct Connect in the <a href"
 quid: 232
 ---